 6 Tips For Writing Better Meta Descriptions For Ecommerce Traffic And Conversion Strategy

-1. Provide Value Proposition To Audience
+1. Provide a Value Proposition To the Audience

-Google offers 300 characters to write a Meta description for your web pages.
-Yet, many marketers limit their Meta descriptions to 150 or 160 characters.
+Google offers 300 characters to write a meta description for your web pages.
+Yet, many marketers limit their meta descriptions to 150 or 160 characters.

 Yes, readers, in 150 words, summarize what users can find on your webpage.
 It means there aren’t many characters for storytelling.